syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Redaction.md

 Essential PDF supports removing or redacting the sensitive text and images from the PDF documents.
 Redaction is the process of permanently removing sensitive information from the PDF document, use the [PdfRedaction](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Redaction.PdfRedaction.html) class to remove content.

-N> Note: CJK text without TrueType font and complex script text cannot be redacted.
+N> CJK text without TrueType font and complex script text cannot be redacted.
+N> To redact the content from the existing PDF document in .NET Core, you need to include the Syncfusion.Pdf.Imaging.Portable assembly reference in the .NET Core project.

 The following sample code snippet demonstrates the redaction of PDF documents from the specified bounds.